PHYS 1P22/92: Introductory Physics II

 • Creating new posts on Teams encourages other students to add their own followup questions and triggers valuable discussions about the subject matter that would not have happened otherwise.

-• There is a very large number of students in this course, and posting your non-personal questions publicly on Teams means I won't have to answer the same question multiple times.
+• There is a large number of students in this course, and posting your non-personal questions publicly on Teams means I won't have to answer the same question multiple times.

 Other important rules